 If you do think a foldable phone will help you get more done, though, be sure to pay attention to the device's construction.
 Early foldable phones like the Galaxy Fold and original Motorola Razr had design quirks that led us to pan those handsets.
-With the Galaxy Z Fold 2, though, Samsung made some critical changes that made the phone more likely to withstand everyday use, and that work has continued with subsequent models.
-After adding water-resistance to the Galaxy Z Fold 3, which added water-resistance among other improvements.
-So research a foldable phone's hinge and just how many times a phone maker says the device will open and close.
+With 2020's Galaxy Z Fold 2, though, Samsung made some critical changes that made the phone more likely to withstand everyday use, and that work has continued with subsequent models.
+After adding water-resistance to the Galaxy Z Fold 3, Samsung worked on a lighter, slimmer hinge for its latest foldables like the Galaxy Z Fold 4 and Z Flip 4.

 There are two screens to consider when buying a foldable phone — the larger internal display and a secondary screen, usually on the outside of the device.
 Find out just what you can do with that exterior screen — can you run full apps or is it just there for notifications and a few other features?
 And does the screen support something like Samsung's continuity feature where the app you're using on the cover screen is waiting for you when you open the device?

 Some foldable phones don't actually fold.
 The Microsoft Surface Duo 2, for example, is a dual-screen device that opens up to reveal two separate panels.
 Many of LG's now-departed phones took the same approach.